RichardE-cr/RichardE-cr/README.md

 ## Objective

-With a strong foundation in network security and hands-on knowledge of security tools, I am seeking to transition into a cybersecurity role as a Tier 1 Analyst in a Security Operations Center (SOC).
+With a solid foundation in network security and hands-on experience with security tools, I am committed to continuous learning and skill-building to transition into and excel as a Tier 1 Analyst in a Security Operations Center Center (SOC).

 ## Skills